A group of red kangaroo in the Australian bush. The one in the foreground is a mother with a baby in her pouch.

 The marsupials are now confined to Australasia, and to South and Central America, though one species extends into the northern United States.
 During the Tertiary period, however, they were much more widely distributed.

 This is the largest of all the kangaroos, and the largest living marsupial, though the great grey kangaroo is nearly as big.
 When a red kangaroo stands upright it is between 6 and 7 feet tall.
 This animal is found over most of Australia, but its numbers are constantly being reduced because, since it feeds on grass, it is regarded as a pest by sheep farmers.
 Thousands of kangaroos are killed every year, and fences are put up to keep them away from the best grazing.
 The young of this big animal are just over an inch long when they are born.
 At six months old the baby begins to put its head out of its mother's pouch and look around, and it starts to venture out of the pouch at about eight months.

 Since this animal is a marsupial it is, of course, in no way related to the true moles.
 It has, however, come to look like them as a result of its similar way of life.
 It has yellowish fur, a horny muzzle, and powerful claws on its fore-feet, by means of which it burrows through the earth.
 It lives in dry, sandy regions.

-The thylacine is the largest carnivorous marsupial, and looks rather like a dog or a wolf.
-It was formerly common in Tasmania, but when the European settlers started sheep-farming there the 'wolves' preyed on the sheep.
-And the farmers naturally did their best to exterminate them.
-Now the thylacine is so rare that it has not been seen for many years, but recently its tracks have been found in the wilder parts of Tasmania, and it is believed that it survives there in small numbers.
+The thylacine was the largest carnivorous marsupial, and looked rather like a dog or a wolf.
+It had been common in Tasmania, but when the European settlers started sheep-farming there the 'wolves' preyed on the sheep.
+And the farmers did their best to exterminate them.
+It is believed to have become extinct sometime in the twentieth century.

 Tasmanian devil (Sarophilus harrisii)